gds32571/lcd/README.md

 The driver file.
 Look inside here to see how to install smbus and also how to scan I2C buss looking for the LCD address.

-1 Apr 2021 - Changed driver to not use the backlight bit when writing to the LCD

-## backlighton.py   and  backlightoff.py

-   Added control programs for manual control of backlight.]

 ## Install

 Install smbus